leutloff/bergcms/README.md

 for small editorial committees.

 The focus of the system is the next issue to publish.
 An issue consists of several articles.
-These articles are preprocessed and then composited by LaTeX.
+These articles are preprocessed and then composed by LaTeX.
 The outcome is a PDF file that can be downloaded and then sent directly to the print shop.